What is an Emergency Fund and Why You Need One?

 One option is to take on a part-time job or pick up shift work, and with all of the work on-demand apps available today it’s easier than ever.

 No car?
 No problem!
-There are plenty of ways to bring in money without ever leaving your home.
+There are plenty of ways to bring in money fast without ever leaving your home.

 No matter what your talents or qualifications, you can put them to use and bring in extra income selling your services online.
 Whether you like to write reviews, draw, or build websites in your free time, there is someone looking for your services on a freelancing website like Fiverr, Freelancer, or Upwork.
 Set up a profile, set your price, and get to work… it’s that easy!